DETAILED ACTION

 Regarding claim 16, Garthaffner (‘376) discloses (as seen Figure 2) a vacuum source (33) in fluid communication with the plurality of through-holes (32) in the metering plate (see Paragraph 0020).

-Garthaffner (‘376) discloses all of the elements of the current invention as stated above except for explicit disclosure of the diameter of the equal to the diameter of the one of the plurality of through-holes.
+Garthaffner (‘376) discloses all of the elements of the current invention as stated above except for the stationary dead plate (34) defining an aperture therethrough, the diameter of the aperture of dead plate equal to the diameter of the one of the plurality of through-holes.

 Regarding claim 18, Garthaffner (‘376) discloses (as seen Figure 1) rotating the bead supply (14) about a first axis (16); and rotating the transfer wheel (36) about a second axis (38), the second axis (38) being orthogonal to the first axis (16; as seen in Figure 1).